 While it’s easy to be seduced by the whole concept – the good-looking servers, the light, the view, the sophisticated interior, many things still need work to turn Noble Rot into a successful restaurant.
 At the old location it was first and foremost a wine bar, but now the focus has expanded to cover their full liquor license.
 The quality of the food seems to have taken a backseat to the liquor.
 Instead, the new location is all about imbibing.

 For the most part, service is excellent, though on one occasion, we were charged higher prices for items on the specials chalkboard than were posted.
 Servers seem to have a good knowledge of the wine flights, and are able to steer one in the right direction.
 Four flights are available, ranging in cost from twelve to eighteen dollars for three two-ounce pours.
 Recent selections included an Oregon Pinot Noir, Australian Reds, and Italian Whites.
 The list changes frequently, and is a great way to get your feet wet with wines you may not have tried before.
 Though the price is considerably elevated from the prior location, the quality of the flights seems to be better.
-Overall, about 25 by-the-glass pours are available, starting at $6.
+Overall, about 25 by-the-glass pours are available.
 The bottle list is well chosen, with lots of interesting options at a less than average restaurant markup.
-Selections range from $22 to almost $300.

-Given the focus on alcohol, I was surprised to see beer is still a second thought, with Heater Allen Pilsner, Victory HopDevil IPA, or Ninkasi Oatmeal Stout available, at $5 each.
+Given the focus on alcohol, I was surprised to see beer is still a second thought, with Heater Allen Pilsner, Victory HopDevil IPA, or Ninkasi Oatmeal Stout available.